threefoldfoundation/www_threefold_io/content/blog/2022/03/post-3/index.md

 <br/>

 The escalation of this cyber conflict can lead to unforeseen consequences and casualties.
-That is why it is especially important that our industry works together to protect customers, partners, employees and citizens.
+That is why it is especially important that our industry works together to protect customers, partner, employees and citizens.
 ThreeFold is on a mission to realize the promise of a fully-comprehensive, open-source and peer-to-peer internet infrastructure.
 ThreeFold is a platform for the creators of tomorrow to build that blueprint of responsibility and ensure that the outcome of future systems is neutrality.

 <Br/>